Civil Harassment - Video

 The Court will grant or deny your request for temporary orders solely on the basis of your declaration.
 Your declaration must contain detailed facts based on your own knowledge.

-For $5 the forms are available at the Court Clerk’s Office .or you may download free forms by clicking on the following links.
+At the end of the Do It Yourself - Civil Harassment program, it will print out all your completed forms listed below.
+If you decide not to use the Do It Yourself - Civil Harassment program, then for $5 the forms are available at the Court Clerk’s Office or you may download free forms by clicking on the following links.
 You must complete the following forms to request a Civil Harassment Restraining Order.

 - CH-100 Request for Civil Harassment Restraining Order (staple the following as needed)